 The objective of agile working is not to work harder but to work smarter.
 When it comes to problem solving, large teams are less flexible and efficient.
 By breaking down these large teams into small cross-functional units, the process will become more effective.
 Agile teams typically work in short cycles, by doing this they can adapt, learn and reflect.
 Bringing value to the customer is the main purpose.
 In fact, feedback from the end user is incorporated in every cycle.

 In order to flourish, the agile mindset needs to be instilled in every employee of the organisation.
-Failure is a main concept within this workingstyle.
+Failure is a main concept within this working style.
 It is not perceived negatively, instead it is used as a learning opportunity to improve.
 To reach the set objective workers must collaborate, share knowledge, be transparent and flexible.

-- Attracts and retains talent: offering better work conditions will lead to a higher job satisfaction.
+- Attracts and retains talent: offering better work conditions will lead to higher job satisfaction.
 Employees will stay longer and new talent will be attracted.

 - Productivity and creativity rises: the flexibility of agile working boosts productivity and creativity levels in workers.
+For instance, 75% of millennials believe that agile working has had a positive impact on their productivity levels.

 - Saves costs: the effective use of workspace, allows companies to downsize and save money on running costs, furniture, etc.